India Gate Restaurant Subang Jaya

-Here’s the bit about the chicken… With the dish being called Chicken Briyani, one would expect the chicken to be flavourful, and to be at least a little juicy.
-I found the chicken to be on the dry side and this is unfortunate for such a delicious dish.
-It’s like Leonardo da Vinci completing his masterpiece, the Mona Lisa, but decided to not include her in the painting and all we get is the beautiful background.
+Here’s the bit about the chicken that did not cut it for me.
+With the dish being called Chicken Briyani, one would expect the chicken to be flavourful, and to be at least a little juicy.
+I found the chicken to be so dry that second I put it in my mouth, it soaked up all the juices leaving my mouth drier than a dusty desert.
+It’s like Leonardo da Vinci completing his masterpiece; the Mona Lisa.
+But he decided to not include her in the painting and all we get is the beautiful background.
 Anyway, the Briyani rice is awesome.
 On my next visit I’ll just have the Briyani without the chicken.

-I love Tandoori Chicken and the one here is really tasty.
-It is fragrant, and one can taste the burnt fragrance of the wood and whatever else is placed in the oven of which it was cooked in.
+I love Tandoori Chicken and the ones here is really tasty.
+They are really fragrant.
+One can taste the burnt fragrance of the wood and whatever else placed in the oven of which it was cooked in.
 The Tandoori Chicken is not only fragrant but also tasty and juicy.
-The taste of herbs and spices used in the marinating is done just nice.
-The infused flavours are not overly strong, and they blend well with the natural flavours of the chicken.
+The taste of herbs and spices used in the marinating is just nice.
+The infused flavours are not overly strong, and they blend really well with the natural flavours of the chicken.

 Delicious Tandoori Chicken is flavourful, juicy, and simply delicious.

 Amongst the main dishes that we had, the highlight is most certainly the Butter Chicken.
 The dish is creamy and really tasty.
-Infused with herbs, spices, tomato, butter, and cream; the dish is super delicious.
+Infused with herbs, spices, tomato, butter, and cream (or cream cheese); this dish is super delicious.
 It is a little spicy (chili spicy).
-I am one who does not handle chili well due to side effects of certain medications, but I just could not stop eating this savoury dish.
+I am one who cannot handle chili well due to the side effects of certain medications, but I just could not stop myself indulging in this savoury dish.

-While the other dishes were filled with delicious bursts of flavours, this Butter Chicken dish is like having the most beautifully display of fireworks exploding and hitting every taste receptor in one’s mouth.
-From its savoury creamy gravy to its juicy chicken (Tandoori Chicken slices), the Butter Chicken is the complete culinary masterpiece, a befitting end to our main meal.
+While the other dishes were filled with delicious bursts of flavours, this Butter Chicken dish is like having the most beautiful display of fireworks exploding and hitting every taste receptor in one’s mouth.
+From its savoury creamy gravy to its juicy chicken (Tandoori Chicken slices), the Butter Chicken is a complete culinary masterpiece, and a befitting end to our main meal.